everstream/gists/README.md

-# gists
+# Gists
-Because organizations deserve gists
+One dev's repository is another dev's gists